E1 and E2 Visas

 E-2 U.S. Treaty Investors Visa Eligibility:

-In order to be eligible for the E-2 Treaty Investors visa, you must hold citizenship in a treaty country.
-Treaty countries include:
+In order to be eligible for the E-2 Treaty Investors visa, a treaty must exist between the US and the country of the applicant’s nationality so visa applicants must hold citizenship in a treaty country and also meet certain eligibility requirements.

 E-1 (Treaty Trader):

 The E-1 visa is for a national of a country with which the United States (U.S.) maintains a treaty of commerce and navigation who is coming to the U.S. to carry on substantial trade, including trade in services or technology, principally between the U.S. and the treaty country, or to develop and direct the operations of an enterprise in which the national has invested, or is in the process of investing a substantial amount of capital, under the provisions of the Immigration and Nationality Act.